 A couple of weeks ago, Kepler announced that it had welcomed 4 new satellites into our constellation via the Transporter-3 launch from Cape Canaveral.
-Two of these satellites, amongst other duties, were launched to act as a testbed for Kepler’s Internet in Space service, also known as the ÆTHER™ Network.
+Two of these satellites, amongst other duties, were launched to act as a testbed for Kepler’s Internet for Space service, also known as the ÆTHER™ Network.
 Within 4 days of launch, Kepler’s Operations Team completed a substantial amount of the commissioning process of these satellites, allowing for a demonstration of one of the key systems that will bring the ÆTHER Network to life.

 Objects in Low Earth Orbit (LEO) only have at best a 10-minute window within every 90-minute orbit to communicate with a single ground station.
 Often, there are hinderances to direct communication, pointing issues, atmospheric interference, and interference from other spacecraft.
 These satellites are unable to communicate with each other and in turn are reliant on ground stations for updates, sharing data, and telemetry, tracking and command (TT&C).